CaptainCodeman/datastore-mapper/readme.md

 to it's own file, overwriting on retry, and those slices can then be quickly rolled up into a single shard file and then into a single namespace file (finally to a single job file).
 This is working but needs to be optimized and made more robust (e.g. to cope with the limits on how many files can be combined).

+Another option is to stream inserts directly into BigQuery which saves the intermediate output writing and subsequent import from cloud storage.